 What to Expect and How to Prepare for the Appointment

-After a student completes the Online Intake Registration Form, AccessAbility Services will contact them within 1-3 business days to schedule an Intake appointment with a Disability Consultant.
+After a student completes the Online Intake Registration Form, AccessAbility Services will contact them via their University of Toronto email within a few business days to schedule an Intake appointment with a Disability Consultant.

 In order to prepare for your appointment we encourage students to think about the following questions in advance of your meeting.
 During the Intake appointment, the student will meet with a Disability Consultant to discuss a range of topics including: